Felipe Rezende

 • Museu de Arte Contemporânea da Bahia – MAC Bahia, Brazil

-• Fundação Cultural do Estado da Bahia, Brazil
+• Fundação Cultural Do Estado Da Bahia, Brazil

 • Museu de Artes Plásticas de Anápolis, Brazil